timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ### The Beauty of Backward Compatibility

 One of the most elegant aspects of the TS Pico is how it preserves the familiar LOAD and SAVE commands you already know.
-Once you have a TAP file mounted, your TS 2068 behaves exactly as it always has - but faster and more reliably.
+Once you have a TAP file mounted, your TS 2068 behaves exactly as it always has - but faster and more reliably than ever before.

 ### Loading Programs the Familiar Way